JATOS/JATOS_docs/versioned_docs/version-3.7.1/Overview/Papers-Citing-JATOS.md

 **Please complete our short [survey](https://forms.gle/Jtjw4LxpyWVFEtG17) on how (much) you use JATOS (ca. 3 min).
 It’s very important for us!**

 ### 2023
+Labaronne, M., Jarjat, G., & Plancher, G. (2023).
+Attentional Refreshing in the Absence of Long-Term Memory Content: Role of Short-Term and Long-Term Consolidation. *Journal of Cognition*.
+[DOI](http://doi.org/10.5334/joc.246)

 Jensen, A., Thériault, L., Yilmaz, E., Pon, E., Davidson, PSR.
 (2023) Mental rotation, episodic memory, and executive control: Possible effects of biological sex and oral contraceptive use. *Neurobiology of Learning and Memory* [DOI](https://doi.org/10.1016/j.nlm.2023.107720)